 The Patrol, with over 100 active, dedicated, volunteer members, provides services to Ski Sundown's snow sports public.
 Our responsibilities include hill safety, skier/rider safety education, emergency care, and rescue.
 Our mission is to serve the snow sports public without charge, in the rescue and first aid treatment of anyone injured, offering this service in a courteous manner, affording the best Public Relations possible for Ski Sundown and our organization.

 Have you ever thought of becoming a Patroller?
-Here's how...
+If you're at least 16 years old by December 30th of this year, here's how...

-PART ONE: SEPT.
-THRU DEC.: Part one is a two night per week (Monday and Thursday @ 7:00pm) class, held in the patrol base aid room at Ski Sundown.
+PART ONE: AUGUST THROUGH DECEMBER - online and Thursday Nights: This is a Hybrid On-line and classroom course.
+This course combines the use of the OEC 5 Textbook, online tutorials, videos and quizzes.
+These can be completed according the class schedule at your own convenience.
+Thursday night sessions from 6:30 to 9:30 will begin August 24 and run to December 14.
+These sessions will be practical hands on sessions involving emergency medical care.
+They are held in the patrol base aid room at Ski Sundown.
 The class covers all aspects of Outdoor Emergency Care as published in the 5th Edition of the OEC manual and covers everything from CPR instruction and trauma care, to environmental and medical emergencies.
-The emphasis is on team work.
+The course focuses on Emergency Medical Care with an emphasis is on team work.
 The patrol's OEC certified instructors provide exceptional instruction in the OEC curriculum.
 Successful completion of NSP's written and practical exam is required to move onto part two.

 Successful participants are then recommended to the Patrol's Board of Directors to become volunteer Alpine Patrollers at Sundown - a highly regarded team in the industry.